nextcloud/documentation/developer_manual/app/controllers.rst

     $_['key']

-* **renderAs**: defaults to *user*, tells ownCloud if it should include it in the web interface, or in case *blank* is passed solely render the template
+* **renderAs**: defaults to *user*, tells Nextcloud if it should include it in the web interface, or in case *blank* is passed solely render the template

 .. code-block:: php